Sky News Extra: Programming

 Sky News Extra content features live broadcasts from Australia's Parliament House in Canberra (including sittings of the House of Representatives, the Senate, parliamentary Committee meetings and political press conferences), the parliaments of New South Wales, Victoria and Queensland as well as sittings of the United States Congress, live broadcasts of speeches from the Australian National Press Club and a program which provides coverage of the New Zealand, Canadian and British parliaments.
 Material from the United Nations and the European Parliament is also aired.

 Availability

-At launch Sky News Extra was available via satellite and cable television on channel 607; and was later made available by Internet streaming on its website, as well as on free-to-air digital television in Sydney as a trial.
-On 15 November 2009, Sky News Extra's channel location for Foxtel changed from Channel 607 to Channel 648.
+At launch Sky News Extra was available via satellite and cable, then Internet streaming on its website, as well as on free-to-air digital television in Sydney as a trial.

-From 1 May 2016, the service's linear channel was replaced by Sky News Election Channel, resulting in the service only being available on the Sky News Multiview service and online.
-Although the service was originally planned to relaunch as a linear channel on 30 November 2016, this was later postponed, and ultimately the linear channel did not return until 24 January 2017.
-The relaunch did, however, see Sky News Extra obtain Sky News Election Channel's HD feed, seeing the channel available in high definition for the first time.
+From 1 May 2016, the service's linear channel was replaced by the original Sky News Election Channel (which also launched HD operations at the same time), resulting in the service only being available on the Sky News Multiview service and online.
+Although the service was originally planned to relaunch as a linear channel on 30 November 2016, this was later postponed, and ultimately the linear channel did not return until 24 January 2017 after the American presidential inauguration.
+Sky News Extra retained the HD feed originated by SNEC.
+On 28 June 2024, SNEC again returned over Sky News Extra's channel space on cable, Foxtel and satellite.